jariperttunen/lukeghg/GHG_SCENARIO.md

 ### Color coding ###

 Yellow color denotes summary rows.
 Red color denotes missing values.
-The latter is not necessarily an error.The grey color in summary sheets denote formulas are used in excel cells.
+The latter is not necessarily an error.
+The grey color in summary sheets denote formulas are used in excel cells.

 ## Usage ##